lovemedata/DATA-STRUCTURE-AND-ALGORITHM/README.md

 Attached herein are two examples of Pseudocodes in flow chat to explain the below:

-Example 1: PseudoCode to calaculate Sum of Squares of any Given Number N Read n
+Example 1: PseudoCode to calculate Sum of Squares of any Given Number N Read n
 For n = natural numbers